EsraaAltoum/ConwayGameOfLife/README.md

 This game allows for a simulation of the conway game of life, where instances of generations occur throughout the cells within the grid.
 With each generation cells become alive, stay alive, or die following 4 rules.
 This continues for generations in order to create variations.

-This game can be run on any python environment (IDE, terminal ETC.)
+This game can be run on any python environment (IDE, terminal ETC.).
+MUST have python 3 installed in order to run.

+To run from terminal, have python 3 installed and run the commanded python3 <name_of_python_script.py>

 In order to run the game for the specific case (where the user uses a separate file), a text file must me used.